parsokev/graph_repo/README.md

       ./scripts/Windows/update_win.ps1
       ```

-12. Upon completion of the program, the graph images may be found in the `graph_images folder`.
+12. Upon completion of the program, the generated graph image(s) will be placed within the `graph_images` folder.
 These will be overwritten
-   at the end of each program execution so any that may wished to be preserved you should be stored in a separate folder
+   at the end of the next execution of the main program, so ensure that any images that you wish to preserve are moved to a different folder
-   before the next program execution.
+   after its creation.

 ## Executing the CMake Project Configurations using the Command Line Interface